pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 These approaches can be fused for maximal robustness.

+> [!WARNING]
+>
+> ImageJ Ridge Detector is way better, though I could not fin a way to get metadata (ResultsTable with per node metas.) via Pyton.

 ### 3.1 Segment Detection

 The current prototype is implemented in **`pet_allinone.py`**, supported by the `pet_*` module family.
 It displays multiple debug plots and saves intermediate results (`debug_*`, `rotated_*`).